Division of Programs in Business

 - DBA, Technische Universitaet Berlin

 Martin Ihrig is an associate dean and clinical professor at New York University and a senior fellow at the Wharton School of the University of Pennsylvania.
 He is also the co-founder and president of I-Space Institute, an applied research and consulting venture that helps organizations create innovation growth opportunities.
-Prior to joining NYU, Dr. Ihrig held appointments at the University of Pennsylvania where he served as adjunct professor at the Wharton School and practice associate professor at the Graduate School of Education.
+Prior to joining NYU, Dr. Ihrig was a professor at the University of Pennsylvania in the Associated Faculty of both the Wharton School and the Graduate School of Education.
 He received his Master of Business Studies from University College Dublin and his Doctorate in Business Administration from Technische Universität Berlin.

 Dr. Ihrig runs the Division of Programs in Business at NYU’s School of Professional Studies.
 He is also a faculty member at the Aresty Institute of Executive Education at the Wharton School, where he teaches strategy, entrepreneurship, and innovation.
 As a faculty member at the University of Pennsylvania’s Graduate School of Education (Penn GSE), Dr. Ihrig has taught in the Penn Chief Learning Officer Program and the Mid-Career Doctoral Program in Educational Leadership.
 At Penn GSE, he also served as the founding academic director of the nation’s first Executive Master in Education Entrepreneurship program.